Longtime Trump Aide Stephanie Grisham To Be Next White House Press Secretary

 I am pleased to announce @StephGrisham45 will be the next @PressSec & Comms Director!
 She has been with us since 2015 - @potus & I can think of no better person to serve the Administration & our country.
 Excited to have Stephanie working for both sides of the @WhiteHouse. #BeBest— Melania Trump (@FLOTUS) June 25, 2019

-According to Melania Trump, Grisham will remain her spokeswoman meaning she will be press secretary of both the West and East wings of the White House.
+According to Melania Trump, Grisham will remain her spokeswoman, meaning she will be press secretary of both the West and East wings of the White House.

 The announcement was quickly met with praise from Sanders and several members of the communications team.